awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 | Required skills   | Java, Maven  |

 ## Purpose
 An Extract, Transform, and Load (ETL) workflow extracts data from a given source, transforms the data, and loads the data into a target source.
-You can create an ETL workflow by using AWS Step Functions and the AWS SDK for Java V2.
+You can create an ETL workflow by using AWS Step Functions and the AWS SDK for Java.
 In this AWS tutorial, population data located in a Microsoft Excel spreadsheet and stored in an Amazon Simple Storage Service (Amazon S3) bucket is retrieved, transformed to another format, and stored in an Amazon DyanmoDB table named **Country**.

 ![AWS Tracking Application](images/step_functions.png)